-- Largest contributor up to 74% of the region's annual business events. - Public or private companies, organisations or businesses that are a legal entity. - Must comply with the corporations act. - Average corporate event is 100 delegates for 4.5 days. - Organise conferences/ meetings, trade shows and incentives.
+- Largest contributor up to 74% of the region's annual business events. - Public or private companies that are a legal entity. - Must comply with the corporations act. - Average corporate event is 100 delegates for 4.5 days. - Organise conferences/ meetings, trade shows and incentives.